-EDUCATION OUTCOMES ARE UNDER GROWING THREAT
+EDUCATION OUTCOMES ARE AT RISK

 Why Is This Important?

-Early education can put a child on a good footing for life, better prepared to face the rigors of K-12 education.
-Similarly, high school graduation rates indicate how well a region is preparing its students for post-secondary education.
-High school dropouts are more likely to be unemployed than high school graduates and earn less when they are employed.Variations in dropout rates by race and ethnicity reveal further disparities in opportunity.
-Also of particular interest are the percentage of graduating students that meet University of California (UC) and California State University (CSU) entrance requirements.
-Meeting these requirements is the first step toward attaining higher education and professional training.
+Early education can put a child on a good footing for life, as they are better prepared to face the rigors of K-12 education.
+Similarly, high school graduation rates indicate how well a region is preparing its students for post-secondary education; while, high school dropout rates signify a challenge that a region must address.
+High school dropouts are more likely to be unemployed than high school graduates and earn less when they are employed.
+Variations in dropout rates by race and ethnicity reveal further disparities in opportunity.
+Also of particular interest are the percentage of graduating students that meet University of California (UC) and California State University (CSU) entrance requirements, as these institutes offer the most direct access to affordable higher education and professional training for many California residents.
+Promoting classes such as advanced math and science can help prepare students for post-secondary education and the workforce.

 How Are We Doing?